Bankruptcy Petition - The Start of Bankruptcy

 Because it takes time for the trustee to learn about the estate and the rights of the debtor, any time limitations on action that the debtor could have taken that would benefit the estate, which is now assumed by the trustee, will be extended.
 The trustee has 2 years from the filing to sue for the benefit of the estate and 60 days to take any other action.

 Another immediate benefit of filing is the prevention of any termination of utility services until at least 20 days after the filing.
-Utility services cannot be terminated because of a prepetition debt, but the debtor must provide an assurance of payment, usually in the form of a security deposit, to keep utility service.
+Utility services cannot be terminated because of a prepetition debt, but the debtor must provide an assurance of payment, usually a security deposit, to keep utility service.

 Duties of the Petitioner

-Since most of the information required in a bankruptcy is held by the petitioner and because the petitioner must do certain things to receive a discharge, the failure to provide such information or to do what is required or to cooperate with either the trustee or the court will result in either the dismissal of the case or a denial of a discharge.
+Since most information required in a bankruptcy is held by the petitioner and because the petitioner must do certain things to receive a discharge, the failure to provide such information or to do what is required or to cooperate with either the trustee or the court will result in either the dismissal of the case or a denial of a discharge.
 Filing the required forms and supporting documents is the 1st step.
-The failure to file such documents at least within 45 days of the filing can result in the automatic dismissal of the case.
+Failure to file such documents at least within 45 days of the filing can result in automatic dismissal of the case.

 In addition, the debtor must provide copies of any current tax returns that were filed during the case, and give the trustee the most recent tax return for the previous year at least 7 days before the 1st creditors meeting.
 (Usually there is only 1 creditors meeting, but sometimes it is continued at a later date.)